jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.3 ConservativeSmoothingFilter

-Performs a conservative-smoothing filter on an image..
+Performs a conservative-smoothing filter on an image.

 *Parameters*: